GDD-Nantes/PFed/GenFedQuerie/README.md

  `-o,--output <arg>`     Output folder for queries generated.
 Defaults to results at the root of the project.

  `-sage,--sage`          Uses Sage client instead of Fuseki to execute queries.

+ `-noExec,--noExec`      Writes the queries instead of executing them first.
+Have priorities over execution arguments.

+ `-t,--withType`         Also check the types of predicates before joining them.

+# Examples

+Generate all min path between SWDF 2012 and DBpedia 3.5.1, with results on a Fuseki endpoint:

+`java -jar target/PFed.jar -A configs/configSWDF.conf -B configs/configDBpedia.conf -g PATH_AB`

+Generate all max star between SWDF 2012 and DBpedia 3.5.1, without execution and using Type summaries:

+`java -jar target/PFed.jar -A configs/configSWDF.conf -B configs/configDBpedia.conf -g STAR -t -m --noExec`